sak6lab/rcos-status-updates/fall_2018/week_05.md

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

 ## Notes
-Data structures take a lot of time
+Data structures took a lot of time
 > This is an optional section for any sort of information that does not fall under any of the other categories.